caseyg/awesome/TOPICS.md

 ## ziglang

 *   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one

+## deepresearch

+*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that conducts deep local and web research on any topic and generates a long report with citations.

 ## metagpt